 Depreciation Policy of Colgate

-- We note that Colgate has not explicitly provided a detailed breakup of the Assets.
-They have instead clubbed all assets into Land, Building, Machinery, and other equipment
+- Colgate has not explicitly provided a detailed breakup of the Assets.
+Instead, they clubbed all assets into the land, building, machinery, and other equipment.

-- Also, useful lives for machinery and equipment is provided in range.
-In this case, we will have to do some guesswork to come to the average useful life left for the assets
+- Also, useful lives for machinery and equipment are provided in range.
+In this case, we will have to do some guesswork to determine the average useful life left for the assets.

-- Also, guidance for useful life is not provided for “Other Equipment.”
-We will have to estimate the useful life for other Equipment
+- Also, guidance for useful life is not provided for “Other equipment.”
+Therefore, we will have to estimate the useful life of other equipment.

 Colgate 2020 – 10K, Page 79